csut017/naoblocks.net/Robots/mBot2-Simple/readme.md

 There are the following settings:
 * dur -> the duration of execution for each command (in ms), must be a number
 * del -> the delay between command execution (in ms), must be a number

+# Test scripts

+This folder also contains the following test scripts:
+* test_send.py: sends some commands to the server
+* test_receive.py: checks the server for any pending commands